 - Avoid Intel Puma Chipset Modems

 With the many options for modems, reviewing your ISP approved modems page may help with deciding which modem is right for you.
-The best value cable modem today belongs to the NETGEAR CM500, which most major ISPs support.
+The best DOCSIS 3.1 cable modem today belongs to the Motorola MB8600, which most major ISPs support.